People's Liberation Army Rocket Force

 The People's Liberation Army Rocket Force, (Note: PLARF; 中国人民解放军火箭军 (Zhōngguó Rénmín Jiěfàngjūn Huǒjiàn Jūn)) formerly the Second Artillery Corps, is the strategic and tactical missile force of the People's Republic of China.
-The PLARF is the 4th branch of the People's Liberation Army (PLA) and controls China's arsenal of land-based ballistic, hypersonic, cruise missiles—both nuclear and conventional.
+The PLARF is the 4th branch of the People's Liberation Army (PLA) and manages China's arsenal of land-based ballistic, hypersonic, cruise missiles—both nuclear and conventional.

 The armed service branch was established on 1 July 1966 and made its first public appearance on 1 October 1984.
 The headquarters for operations is located at Qinghe, Beijing.
 The PLARF is under the direct command of the Chinese Communist Party's Central Military Commission (CMC).
 The name was changed from the PLA Second Artillery Corps to the PLA Rocket Force on 1 January 2016.

 The PLARF comprises more than 120,000 personnel and six ballistic missile "Bases" (units at roughly corps or army group grade), plus 3 support Bases in charge of storage, engineering, and training respectively.
 The six operational Bases are independently deployed in the five Theaters throughout China. and each controls a number of brigades.

 China has the largest land-based missile arsenal in the world.
 According to United States Department of Defense estimates, this includes 400 ground-launched cruise missiles, 900 conventionally armed short-range ballistic missiles, 1,300 conventional medium-range ballistic missiles, 500 conventional intermediate-range ballistic missiles, as well as 400 intercontinental ballistic missiles.
 Many of these are extremely accurate, which would allow them to destroy targets even without nuclear warheads.
-The Bulletin of the Atomic Scientists and Federation of American Scientists estimated in 2023 that China has a stockpile of approximately 500 nuclear warheads, while a 2024 United States Department of Defense estimate put the number of nuclear warheads at 600.
-In 2025, FAS estimated the Chinese nuclear stockpile at around 600 warheads (the majority stored and not directly operationally), while the Pentagon estimates that the PRC will have around 1,000 warheads by 2030.
+In 2025, the Federation of American Scientists estimated the Chinese nuclear stockpile at around 600 warheads (the majority stored and not directly operationally), while the Pentagon estimates that the PRC will have around 1,000 warheads by 2030.